nag763/doteur/docs_src/install/linux.md

 permalink: install/linux
 ---

+**Since the version 0.5.0, doteur is shipped with in several packages, for more information check the [features](../features) section**

 ## Prerequisites

 It is required for you to have gcc at least in the version 9, and highly recommended to install graphviz in order to render :